Home / Common Failures

 What Does a Typical Repair Bill Look Like?

-The average failed MOT involves 2.47 separate defects.
+A failed MOT usually involves more than one defect.
 A typical scenario might be a blown headlight bulb (£15) plus worn brake pads (£120) plus a damaged wiper blade (£12), giving a total repair bill of around £147 plus VAT on the repair work.

 However, costs escalate quickly when structural or mechanical issues are found.
 A car with worn suspension, corroded brake lines, and a failing catalytic converter could face a repair bill of £800-1,200+.
 This is why older cars cost more to MOT on average.